Help Center / Tesla

 Ensure that the vehicle owner is using our Sleep Modes correctly.
-Teslascope provides two different sleep modes, one that is available to all members, and another for just premium members.
+Teslascope provides two different sleep modes, both of which will prevent any form of sleeping issues exhibited by the vehicle.

-Restful Sleep Mode, available to premium members, allows for the vehicle to fall asleep naturally and then once asleep, Teslascope will no longer poll nor interact with the vehicle until/unless it has been woken up manually by the owner, either via the Tesla mobile app, or by physical interactions.
+Restful Sleep Mode, always recommended and enabled by default, allows for the vehicle to fall asleep naturally.
+Once asleep, Teslascope will no longer poll nor interact with the vehicle until/unless it has been woken up manually by the owner, either via the Tesla mobile app, or by physical interactions.
 This is the only mode that ensures no phantom/vampire drain will occur.